quicbit-js/qb-json-tok/readme.md

     options
         end:         if set, then this value will be passed to callback as the 'token' when parsing completes.
+        mode:        if set to 'incremental', then the 'end' option will will be

+    state            for incremental parsing, you can pass the state object returned by the end callback into this argument.

     returns:    The buffer offset where token processing stopped.